Frontiers to the learning of nonparametric hidden Markov models: Introduction

-For full statements of the theorems see Section \ref{subsec:RatesPara} (minimax rates for the estimation of $Q$), Sections \ref{subsec:smooth} and \ref{subsec:matching} (upper bounds) and Section~\ref{subsec:lower} (lower bounds).
-The precise theorems are stated in a nonasymptotic manner and upper bounds contain several terms with precise behaviour with respect to the constants $R$, $L$ and $\gamma^*$.
+For a formal and rigorous statement of the minimax lower and upper bounds, we refer to Theorems~\ref{theo:lower:param}, \ref{thm:2} (lower bounds), and to Theorems~\ref{thm:concent-pq}, \ref{thm:1}, \ref{thm:rough}, and their Corollaries~\ref{cor:smooth-ub}, \ref{cor:rough-ub} (upper bounds).
+The precise theorems are stated in a nonasymptotic manner.
 The asymptotic leading terms given in the above main results are in the case where the ``distance'' to frontier is large compared to $n^{-a}$ for some (precisely defined) $a$.
-In this setting, the transition between the situation where emission densities have similar or different smoothnesses can be described as ``$s_0 = s_1$'' or ``$s_0 > s_1$'', but the transition appears in a more intricate manner when taking a nonasymptotic point of view.
-The exact relationship between $s_0$ and $s_1$ required is described in Section~\ref{subsec:matching}.
+In this regime, the transition between the situation where emission densities have similar or different smoothnesses can be described as ``$s_0 = s_1$'' or ``$s_0 > s_1$'', but the transition appears in a more intricate manner when taking a nonasymptotic point of view.
 However, the main message is that some transition in the minimax rate occurs depending on the relative smoothnesses of the emission densities.